changeworld/azure-docs.pl-pl/articles/cognitive-services/Content-Moderator/text-moderation-quickstart-dotnet.md

         // Create a Content Moderator client and evaluate the text. using (var client = Clients.NewClient())
         {
-            // Screen the input text: check for profanity, classify the text into three categories
+            // Screen the input text: check for profanity, classify the text into three categories,
                 // do autocorrect text, and check for personally identifying
                 // information (PII)
                 outputWriter.WriteLine("Autocorrect typos, check for matching terms, PII, and classify.");
                 var screenResult =